 Where is it: 38 Rue Saint-Maur, 75011 Paris

 Pack some baguettes and get a bottle of wine to spend a warm afternoon by the Seine with views of the Notre Dame Church at Jardin Tino-Rossi.
 In the summer months, the park comes alive with dancers, drummers, and singers performing in and around the sunken amphitheatre by the river’s edge.
 Tino Rossi was himself a popular singer in the 20th century.
 There is also a free open-air sculpture museum with about 50 sculptures to gape at.

 Where is it: 2 Quai Saint-Bernard, 75005 Paris

 Artists at Montmartre

 You must have been to Montmartre already several times, but have you really lain aside an afternoon to merely watch the painters do their thing?
 Around 300 artists paint in this area, officially licensed to do so, since there’s a many-year-long-waiting-list to get in.
 Afterwards, go to Clos Montmartre, the 18e arrondissement’s only surviving vineyard.
-End at the Dali Museum – a small, intimate museum that showcases the art and work of eccentric artist, Salvador Dali.
+End at the Dali Museum – a small, intimate museum that showcases the art and work of the eccentric artist, Salvador Dali.
 Get tickets to the Dali museum here.